anooruddh/devops/PythonReadme.md

 ### PIP

-PIP is a package-management system written in Python used to install and manage software packages.[5]
+PIP is a package-management system written in Python used to install and manage software packages.
 It connects to an online repository of public packages, called the Python Package Index

 ### Python Virtual Environment